 The options are endless if you want to package less traditional Valentine’s gifts, like camping gear sets, apparel sets, or whatever it is you sell.
 A little direction and the power of persuasion can go a long way towards increasing your retail sales this Valentine’s Day.

-January is a tough month for many retailers.
+January is a tough month for many retailers (even though it doesn’t have to be!).
 And Valentine’s Day is the first major consumer day of the year.
 So chances are, all retailers are pretty much in the same boat.

 Think about neighboring businesses that would be fun to team up with and cross-promote.
 It’s community building for small businesses and a great way to group different types of gifts together.
 A classic example would be offering theater discounts if guests eat at your restaurant prior to the show.
 Working together with other SMB owners will also give you better promotion strategies down the road.